Last updated on 26 February 2020 at 03:16 pm

 - 5 Ways to Volunteer in Malaysia You Should Know

-Community Centre Managers and Volunteer Teachers are still being scouted for since such jobs don’t apply to everyone.
-Only the ones who see the benefit of sacrificing their own long-term comfort to empower the underserved succeed in these positions.
+After being around for so long, we can safely say this: Only the ones who understand the benefits of sacrificing their own long-term comfort to empower the underserved succeed in these positions.